MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/index.md

 ### All-in on the cloud

-The most common driver for an enterprise-scale landing zone comes from companies who decide to go all-in on the cloud.
-This can be a result of a datacenter termination or a mass shift toward greater business agility.
+The most common driver for an enterprise-scale landing zone comes from companies who decide to go all-in on the cloud, often due to a datacenter termination or a mass shift toward greater business agility.
 Regardless of the driver, this business decision typically demands both scale and speed during adoption.
 This combination of demands makes it difficult to take the time required to learn and prepare for sensitive data and mission-critical hosting in the cloud.

 ### Skill requirements

 Starting with enterprise scale assumes that the cloud platform team has enterprise-scale budgets.
 This qualifier assumes that the team has deeper skills in the cloud than other companies.
 These skills can come from an existing history of smaller-scale cloud adoption within the company, and they can also be added by attracting experienced staff or working with highly experienced partners.
 For either direction, the following skills will be required to start with enterprise scale.

-Suggested skills:
+Suggested skills include:

-- Deep knowledge of architecture in the chosen cloud provider
+- Deep knowledge of architecture in the chosen cloud provider.
 - Extensive hands-on experience with cloud-based infrastructure-as-code approaches
-- Moderate familiarity with GitHub or other source code repositories, including branching and pull request strategies
+- Moderate familiarity with GitHub or other source code repositories, including branching and pull request strategies.
-- Actionable experience with automated deployments from source code to the cloud provider
+- Actionable experience with automated deployments from source code to the cloud provider.

 If these skills aren't available within the cloud platform team through staff, partners, or other support mechanisms, a "start small and expand" approach is likely to reach enterprise readiness faster with a higher-quality output.
 This approach would allow the existing team to incur fewer costs for acquiring skills.